SeppPenner/NetCoreMQTTExampleJsonConfigHashedPasswords/README.md

 2. Add the passwords and other data to the config.json file.

 ## JSON configuration (Adjust this to your needs):

+Users can be defined in two different ways (The ways can be combined making sure that the client ids and client id prefixes need to be distinct for all of them, of course):

+### Exact definition (Matching exactly one client id):

 ```json
 {
   "Port": 8883,